 A: To preserve the privacy of all members of The Gallery, I’m afraid this is not possible, but we are flattered by the many requests we receive.
 Also, we endeavour to keep everything we write on our own sites and pages, so that anybody falsely claiming to be us (in an occult forum, for example) can rapidly be discredited.
 For the record, we do not publish anywhere except in the books, on this site (www.galleryofmagick.com), on zannablaise.com and the Facebook pages of The Gallery of Magick and Zanna Blaise Music.
 Anything else you see out there – it’s not us.

 Q: Can I hire you to perform a ritual for me?

 A: The books are provided to that you can learn magick for yourself, so we do not perform work for hire.
 Some people out there offer to perform our rituals for you, charging hundreds of dollars.
 It’s your choice, but we know that at least two of these people, who claim to be experienced occultists, were asking us the most basic questions about magick just months before they started promoting their ‘rituals for hire’, so we know they are not the experienced experts they claim to be.
-If you do hire somebody, make sure they video the ritual or perform it live for you, so you know it’s actually happened.
-But the best advice is to save your money and work your own magick.
-It’s your connection to the magick that really counts.
+If you do hire somebody, do your research first.

 Q: Did you know that somebody in an occult magick forum said some terribly negative things about you?